CERTIS – the interbank payment system – description

 The pricing policy is determined by the Czech National Bank to ensure cost recovery for CERTIS.
-At the same time, the pricing structure is designed to encourage participants to spread the delivery of the data to CERTIS optimally across the accounting day.
+Schedule of the accounting day and related service prices have been changed several times over the life of the system.
 The aim has been not only to extend the operating hours, but also to support the Czech National Bank's efforts to finish the end-of-day procedure on time.

 For banks with higher volume of transactions, the discount of CZK 0.04 (for monthly volume over 250,000 transactions), CZK 0.06 (over 2.5 mil. transactions), and CZK 0.08 (over 5 mil. transactions) is provided.

 The list of charges is provided in Part V of the CNB's Schedule of Charges for Financial and Business Services.

 Article 13 of Act No. 240/2000 Coll. on Crisis Management and on the Amendment of Certain Acts, as amended, lays down the CNB’s obligations in preparing for crisis situations, in particular the obligation to prepare an business continuity plan for the area of monetary policy and the banking sector and to assist the ministries in preparing their business continuity plans.

 Under the aforementioned Act, the CNB has drawn up the Business Continuity Plan aimed at preparing the CNB to deal with emergencies that might disrupt or damage its integrity and destabilise its key activities in the Czech financial market area.
 The implementing documentation for the Business Continuity Plan includes specific procedures for dealing with particular emergencies.
 This documentation includes, among other things, contingency plans for information systems.